GoogleCloudPlatform/google-cloud-gemserver/docs/key.md

 * both (read and write)

 To create a key with a desired permission, run:
-`google-cloud-gemserver create-key --permissions [read|write|both] --use-proj PROJECT_ID`.
+`google-cloud-gemserver create-key --use-proj PROJECT_ID [--permissions read|write|both]`.
 By default, if the permissions argument is not given a key will be generated with both (read, write) permissions.

 Note: the `create-key` command requires either the `--use-proj PROJECT_ID` flag or the `--remote your-gemserver-url` flag, i.e. `--use-proj my-project` or `--remote